Brand Name ReVia Common Name naltrexone

 Accidental ingestion: If you are dependent on narcotics and you accidentally ingest this medication, you could experience severe symptoms of withdrawal including confusion, nausea, shakiness, sweating, anxiety, visual hallucinations, vomiting, or diarrhea.
 Do not give this medication to anyone else, especially people who are dependent on opiate drugs.

-Alcohol: You should not drink alcohol while taking this, medication as this could damage your liver.
+Alcohol: You should not drink alcohol while taking this medication as this could damage your liver.

-Interference with opiate-containing mediations: Because this medication works by blocking the effects of opiates, it may interfere with other medications that contain opiates such as certain cough and cold medications, antidarrheal medications, and some analgesics (pain medications).
+Interference with opiate-containing mediations: Because this medication works by blocking the effects of opiates, it may interfere with other medications that contain opiates such as certain cough and cold medications, antidiarrheal medications, and some analgesics (pain medications).
 Talk to your doctor or pharmacist about non-opiate containing alternatives.

 Kidney function: If you have reduced kidney function your doctor may lower your dose of this medication.
 Your doctor may also request that you have regular kidney function tests while you are taking this medication.

 Liver function: Naltrexone can cause liver injury.
 If you have reduced liver function your doctor may lower your dose of this medication.
 Your doctor may also request that you have regular liver function tests while you are taking this medication.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Overdose: If you accidentally overdose on this medication, seek medical attention immediately.